jennnaa/Fintech-class/README.md

 Beanworks enhanced the existing accounting software with more transparent and cost-effective account payable processes.

 ### What are the other major companies in this domains?
-The top 10 competitors in Beanworks' competitive set are Chargify, Chargebee, iPayables, Recurly, Zuora, Fusebill, Vindi, AvidXchange, Spreedly, Aria Systems.
+The top 3 competitors in Beanworks' competitive set are Chargify, Chargebee, iPayables.
 [1]

 1. Chargify has been one of Beanworks's top competitors.
 Chargify is a Private company that was founded in 2009 in San Antonio, Texas.
 Like Beanworks, Chargify also competes in the Internet Software sector.
 Compared to Beanworks, Chargify has 55 more employees.